OsaroImarhiagbe/novaui/README.md

 - 🎨 **Live Component Preview** – Visually render the generated components alongside the code.
 - 📋 **One-click Copy** – Add a “Copy to clipboard” button with feedback toast.
 - ⭐ **Save Favorite Components** – Allow users to bookmark and revisit commonly used UI snippets.
-- 🌓 **Theme Toggle** – Add light/dark mode toggling using Tailwind/NovaUI theming.
+- 🌓 **Theme Toggle** – Add light/dark mode toggling using Nova theming.
 - 🧠 **Backend-Powered AI Integration** – Replace mock logic with a real AI (e.g., OpenAI API) for smarter and more flexible code generation.